-Connect: We will build relationships first by bringing different types of people together in ways that strengthen community trust and build confidence in their ability to bring about change together.
+Connect: We bring different types of people together to strengthen community trust and build confidence in their ability to bring about change together.

-There has been a demonstrable failure to build a national consensus to decarbonise, with the issue polarising different opinions.
+There has been a demonstrable failure to build a national consensus on how to decarbonise.
+The debate has become too polarised.

 The Real Deal project began in the wake of the 2019 Federal Election – a time of great social polarisation in Australia where climate was pitted against the economy and cities were pitted against regions.
 Using a process of co-design informed by community organising, we have brought together an unusual coalition of climate, union, community and business groups to explore how we can find common ground.

-We are building a network of place-based projects across the country.
-These projects are nominated by local communities, and selected based on a series of strategic considerations - including their connection to climate industries (fossil fuel or green industries), social and cultural diversity, community engagement and the extent to which the community could inspire and lead change elsewhere.
+We have built an ever-expanding network of place-based projects across the country.
+These projects are nominated by local communities and selected according to several strategic considerations, including: their connection to climate industries (fossil fuel or green industries), their social and cultural diversity, their community engagement, and the extent to which the community might inspire and lead change elsewhere.

-In early 2021, two projects were selected - Melbourne’s West/Geelong and Gladstone.
+In early 2021, three place-based projects were selected – Geelong, Gladstone and Western Sydney:

 Project partners: United Workers Union, GetUp!, Australian Conservation Foundation, Jesuit Social Services, Climate Justice Union, Queensland Community Alliance, Sydney Alliance, Victoria Trades Hall, Tomorrow Movement, NSW Conservation Council, Sweltering Cities.

 If you would like to learn more or get involved in this project, please contact us at firstname.lastname@example.org.